-Valuation for conversion of land use, or more technically, change of category of land use or express condition of title, is normally carried out by the Valuation and Property Services Department of Malaysia (JPPH Malaysia).
+Valuation for conversion of land use, or more technically, change of category of land use or express condition of title, is normally carried out by the Valuation and Property Services Department (JPPH).

 CHANGE IN CATEGORY OF LAND USE